vasmanya/Wireless-Communication-Paper-Review-and-Code-Practice/README.md

    * You can find the original papers, summary of reviewed papers and codes for simulation.

 ### Random Access in Cellular Networks
+* **A Novel Random Access for Fixed-Location Machine-to-Machine Communications in OFDMA Based Systems